devbymike/mk3y.com/_posts/2015-11-03-I-am-an-atheist.md

 We didn’t attend regular Sunday services, though.
 And we weren’t members of any particular church or denomination.

-But in my home, God existed and Jesus was his son.
-This is pretty much the view held by most americans.
+But in my home, God existed, and Jesus was his son.
+This is pretty much the view held by most Americans.
 But not much thought beyond that was ever expressed.

 ## My path to Christianity